Poems About Life: Homepage

 But a surprising number of people

-have tried to help me recover my identity.
+have tried to help me remember.

-may be a primitive musical instrument
+is a primitive musical instrument

 or a cup I’m lifting to my mouth to drink.

-Some say I’m a priestess or a goddess,
+And they say I’m a priestess or a goddess,

 for fertility, good fortune or a successful hunt.

-And some say that I am the female principle,
+Some even say that I am the female principle,

 embodied in women and the changing moon,

-or even that I am Mother Nature,
+or that I am Mother Nature engraved in stone,

 who is a cornucopia overflowing with life,